A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Discussion and Conclusions

 Our dayside brightness temperature constraint for TOI-561~b is the strongest evidence yet among USP planets for the presence of a thick atmosphere (Figure \ref{fig:brightness_temp}).
-To make this comparison, we computed the expected maximum dayside temperature defined as: $T_{d, max}=T_{irr} (1-A_{b})f^{1/4}$ as a function of irradiation temperature $T_{irr} = T_{*,eff} \sqrt{R_*/a}$ where $T_{*,eff}$ is the effective stellar temperature of the host star and $a/R_*$ is the semi-major axis in units of stellar radius.
+To make this comparison, we computed the expected maximum dayside temperature, defined as $T_{d,\rm{max}}=T_{\rm{irr}} (1-A_{b})f^{1/4}$, as a function of irradiation temperature, $T_{\rm{irr}} = T_{\rm{*,eff}} \sqrt{R_*/a}$, where $T_{\rm{*,eff}}$ is the effective stellar temperature of the host star and $a/R_*$ is the semi-major axis, in units of stellar radius.
 To obtain the maximum dayside temperature, we assume a zero bond Albedo $A_b=0$ and a heat redistribution factor $f=2/3$ corresponding to zero redistribution to the nightside \citep{Hansen2008,Cowan2011}.
-We then compare all dayside brightness temperature constraints of terrestrial planets published thus far (see Table \ref{tab:brightness_temps_lit} in Appendix) against their expected maximum dayside temperature as shown in Figure \ref{fig:brightness_temp}.
+We then compare all dayside brightness temperature constraints of terrestrial planets published thus far (see Table \ref{tab:brightness_temps_lit} in Appendix \ref{sec:Appendix_additional_figures}) against their expected maximum dayside temperature, as shown in Figure \ref{fig:brightness_temp} (see also \citealt{Coy2025} for a similar analysis of rocky planets around M stars).